aptech/gehttpd-docs/docs/index.rst

 Introduction
 ============

-GEhttpd is a lightweight multi-threaded web server written in C++/Qt and directly integrated with the GAUSS Engine.
+gehttpd is a lightweight multi-threaded web server written in C++/Qt and directly integrated with the GAUSS Engine.
 It allows users to implement their algorithms in the `GAUSS <https://www.aptech.com>`_ matrix programming language, and run those procedures with arguments supplied by requests to the